j-sieben/PIT/PIT/ReadMe_en.txt

    - UTL_APEX: This tool provides APEX related functions.
    These tools have to be installed before the installation of the administration application can be executed successfully.

+4. INSTALL_MODULE.BAT/SH and INSTALL_MODULE_CLIENT.BAT/SH: Post-installation of output modules
+   These scripts add a single output module to an existing PIT installation.
+   INSTALL_MODULE.BAT/SH installs the module in the PIT owner schema.
+   INSTALL_MODULE_CLIENT.BAT/SH then grants only the privileges required for this module to a client schema and creates the related synonyms.
+   This installation path is useful if a module was not installed during the initial PIT installation and should be added later on.

 All scripts interactively request the required parameters.
 Follow the instructions of the scripts.